danielenggaard/markdown-cv/index.md

 ## Currently

-Software Developer at Micromobilityadvisors, Studying BSc Software Development at IT-University of Copenhagen
+Software Developer, Freelancer at Micromobilityadvisors, Studying BSc Software Development at IT-University of Copenhagen

 ### Subjects and Grades